sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 > You will download a file named *gisaid_hcov-19_YYYY_MM_dd_##.fasta*

-Alternatively, one can also download an easy FASTA ready for NextStain Augur bioinformatic pipeline in clicking on *EPiCoV*, *Download*, scrolling down to *Genomic epidemiology*, and clickin on *nexstfasta*.
+Alternatively, one can also download an easy FASTA ready for NextStain Augur bioinformatic pipeline in clicking on *EPiCoV*, *Download*, scrolling down to *Genomic epidemiology*, and clicking on *nexstfasta*.

 > You will download a file named *sequences_YYYY-MM-dd_##-##.fasta.gz* with a FASTA formatted file named *sequences.fasta*